Shuck & Associates, PLLC

 I am so glad you are here.

 If this was your position in the family system...
-I understand what that means.
-OUCH.
+I understand what that means:

-You are or were exploited by at least one parent (if not whole family) as the whipping boy: the trash can for the family's projected symptoms: insecurities, worthlessness, shame, and fear.
-You are the blamed one, the crutch to lean on, and a source of emotional "supply."
+You are or were exploited by at least one parent (while the other parent either joined in or allowed it) as the whipping boy: the trash can for the family's projected symptoms: insecurities, worthlessness, shame, and fear.
+You are the primarily blamed one, the crutch to lean on, and a source of emotional "supply."
+Hint: This is because you're the strongest.
+Keep reading...

-When parents engage in a pattern of this behavior, using their children to regulate their own emotional state, it is called covert emotional incest.
+When parents engage in a pattern of this behavior, using their children to regulate their own emotional state, it is called: covert emotional incest.
 This is abuse.
-The child is the child.
-They are not the parent, the therapist, the best friend, or the spouse.
-They are not the entertainment, the life to live through, the protector, the security, the trash can, or an object to own.
-A child is not meant to have a job before they are even born.
+The child is the child, not: the parent, the therapist, the best friend, the spouse, the life to live through, or the protector.
+They are not the entertainment, the security, the blame bucket, a "patient" to nurse, or an object to own.

-THERE WILL NEVER BE A SCAPEGOAT WITHOUT A NARCISSISTIC SYSTEM.
+THERE WON'T BE A SCAPEGOAT WITHOUT TOXIC PARENTING

 Scapegoats are punished and ostracized, and it initially frightens the other siblings into submitting into their roles.
 After a while, unfortunately, the siblings are conditioned to think the scapegoat actually is "bringing it on."
 This is when the home environment depicts a school environment of bullies.

-*Unfortunately, the siblings will typically struggle with taking accountability on their journey into adulthood because they were conditioned to rely on the belief that it is always someone else's fault (the scapegoat).
-They tend to partner with folks who won't hold them accountable.
+*Unfortunately, siblings of the scapegoat will typically struggle with taking accountability on their journey into adulthood because they were conditioned to rely on the belief that it is always someone else's fault (the scapegoat).
+They tend to partner with folks who don't hold them accountable.
 This co-dependency is a mutual, unsaid agreement to enable one another.

-The siblings may receive the same maltreatment as the scapegoat if they, "step out of line," or, their designated positions: golden child or invisible child.
+The siblings may receive the same maltreatment as the scapegoat if they, "step out of line," or, their designated positions: enabling and enabled golden child or neglected invisible child.

 What happens if there aren't enough children to fill the roles?
 One child will be forced into multiple roles.